List of Duties and Responsibilities of Drivers, According to LTO

 • Process Application for New Driver’s License (DL) via the Automated Driver’s License Examination System (ADLES) Facility

-Note that not all LTO offices are equipped to be full service branches, so it’s best to always check with the branch office first if the service you need is available before you visit.
+Note that not all LTO offices are well-equipped to be full service branches, so it’s best to always check with the specific branch office you intend to visit first if the service you need is available before you make the actual trip.

-Reaching out to the LTO Cabanatuan City Offices is as simple as reaching out to any of the other LTO offices nationwide.
-It can be done directly through the specific LTO Cabanatuan offices or via the LTO Central Luzon (Region 3) regional office.
-It can be done either via their phone numbers, email addresses, or social media accounts.
+Reaching out to the LTO Mabalacat City Offices is a simple task of reaching out either to the specific LTO Mabalacat offices or via the LTO Central Luzon (Region 3) regional office.
+It can be done by making contact via their phone numbers, email addresses, or social media accounts.

 For the complete contact information of the LTO Central Luzon office, please check the following: